sifferman/labs-with-cva6/labs/caching.md

     2. How many CPU clock cycles are needed to read from an SSD over NVMe?
 (Assume a total latency of 10&mu;s)
     3. How many CPU clock cycles are needed to read from an SSD over SATA?
 (Assume a total latency of 70&mu;s)
     4. How many CPU clock cycles are needed to read from an HDD over SATA?
 (Assume a total latency of 10ms)
-4. Caches are designed using SRAM.
-What are the pros and cons of using SRAM instead of DRAM or flip-flops for caches?
+4. Why are caches designed using SRAM?
+What are the pros and cons of the 3 most-common volatile storage elements: flip-flops, SRAM, and DRAM?
 5. Provided is a circuit diagram of an SRAM cell and SRAM array.
 (BL - Bit Line, WL - Word Line, Q - data) Use them to give a 1-sentence response for each of the following questions:
     [![SRAM Cell 6T](./caching/figures/SRAM_Cell_6T.svg)](https://en.wikipedia.org/wiki/Static_random-access_memory)
     [![SRAM Array](./caching/figures/SRAM_Array.png)](http://www.barth-dev.de/knowledge-corner/digital-design/memory-array-architectures/)